ausmeyer/ausmeyer.github.io/research/index.md

 <br><br>
 If there is any piece of software that seems related to what we do but is not in the repository I may have it laying around or it may be in a github repository for one of our papers.

-### Current Work
+### Current Research
-Currently I'm in medical school.
+Currently I'm a medical resident.
 I try to be as involved as I can be with research.
-There are two manuscripts that are currently under review that I contributed to.
+My current interests revolve around chronic disease management and care in indigent populations.

-### Past Work in the Wilke Lab
+### Past Research in the Wilke Lab

 #### Time dependence of evolutionary metrics during an emerging influenza virus outbreak
 For example, here is a plot of the molecular clock rate versus time.
 It shows the molecular clock rate of the hemagglutinin protein during the first 25 months of the 2009 pandemic flu outbreak.
 This work appeared in the journal <i>Virus Evolution</i>.